awsdocs/aws-doc-sdk-examples/python/example_code/iot/README.md

-# Organizations code examples for the SDK for Python
+# AWS IoT code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Python (Boto3) to work with AWS Organizations.
+Shows how to use the AWS SDK for Python (Boto3) to work with AWS IoT.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Organizations consolidates multiple AWS accounts into an organization that you create and centrally manage._
+_AWS IoT provides secure, bi-directional communication for Internet-connected devices (such as sensors, actuators, embedded devices, wireless devices, and smart appliances) to connect to the AWS Cloud over MQTT, HTTPS, and LoRaWAN._

 ## ⚠ Important